S4tchel93/ESP32-S3-GT-Racing-Dash/README.md

 ### Build and Flash

+*IMPORTANT*: Before building, if you don't have a GT911 touch panel or wish to not use touch functionality, disable it by commenting #define USE_TOUCH_PANEL in main.c before continuing to prevent the screen crashing at boot.

 Run `idf.py -p PORT build flash monitor` to build, flash and monitor the project.
 A scatter chart will show up on the LCD as expected.

 The first time you run `idf.py` for the example will cost extra time as the build system needs to address the component dependencies and downloads the missing components from the ESP Component Registry into `managed_components` folder.